Iowa Debt Relief

 Debt and Financial Hardship Resources

 Sometimes personal circumstances mean you can’t even begin to pay back your debts because you're struggling to meet basic needs.
-When you face financial hardship, Iowa has some programs to help you save money and get out of a financial rut.
+When faced with tough times, Iowa offers financial hardship resources to help you save money and get out of a financial rut.
 Whether you live in Des Moines, Cedar Rapids, or rural Iowa, there are places you can get help.

 Temporary Assistance Programs